dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 To better understand the `pullable` object, let's look at each property in depth.

 - `wasm_url`: A URL used to download the canister wasm module which will be deployed locally.
 - `wasm_hash` A SHA256 hash of the wasm module located at `wasm_url`.
 This field is optional.
 In most cases, the wasm module at `wasm_url` will be the same as the on-chain wasm module.
 This means that dfx can read the state tree to obtain and verify the module hash.
-In other cases, the wasm module at `wasm_url` is not the same as the on-chain wasm module.
-For example, the Internet Identity canister provides a `development` flavor to be integrated locally.
+In some cases, the wasm module at `wasm_url` is not the same as the on-chain wasm module.
+For example, the Internet Identity canister provides a `development` variant to be integrated locally.
 In these cases, `wasm_hash` provides the expected hash, and `dfx` verifies the downloaded wasm against this.
 - `dependencies`: An array of Canister IDs (`Principal`) of direct dependencies.
 - `init_guide`: A message to guide consumers how to initialize the canister.